-- State/Territory legislation in relation to land use and environmental management - Commonwealth, state or legislation in relation to CCUS activities - State/Territory legislation in relation to working with children.
+- State/Territory legislation in relation to working with children - State/Territory legislation in relation to land use and environmental management - Commonwealth, state or territory legislation in relation to CCUS activities

 10.2.1.
 Building and construction requirements

 Wherever the government funds building and construction activities, the following special regulatory requirements apply.